raulmldv/chef-bcpc/README.md

            cpu_model: kvm64
 ```

-To revert to the default virtualbox provider, as far as the build is
+To revert to the default VirtualBox provider, as far as the build is
 concerned, you can just remove the mutated libvirt box and then unset
 VAGRANT_DEFAULT_PROVIDER and VAGRANT_VAGRANTFILE environment
 variables.
 However since you must also make sure that the different